It is becoming increasingly difficult to believe that the African National Congress (ANC) will hold its 54th National Conference this December.

 When one considers how long it took to resolve the disputes at the province’s eThekwini Region (a major branch of the governing party), one gets a glimpse of how protracted the current provincial court battle could be.

-If KZN does not resolve its issues, there is not a chance the province will allow the National Conference to go ahead.
+If KZN does not resolve its issues, there is not a chance in hell the province will allow the National Conference to go ahead.